Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 ## How Core Assignments Mediate Backing

-Each collation contains a `relay_parent` field corresponding to the included relay block on which that collation is based
+Each parablock candidate is built in the context of a particular `relay_parent`.
+Important pieces of that context include max PoV size, current parachain runtime code, and backing group assignments.

-Validators query their core assignment as of `relay_parent` and refuse to second candidates not assiciated with their backing group
+Validators query their core assignment as of `relay_parent` and refuse to second candidates not assiciated with their backing group.

 ---